-The Met Office Large Eddy Model (LEM) is a state-of-the-art model for large-eddy simulation and cloud resolving modelling (CRM).
+The Met Office LEM is a state-of-the-art model for very high resolution simulations.

 Its primary uses are for the modelling of clouds and atmospheric flows.
 The results of these simulations help us to develop the physics parametrizations in the Unified Model.

 A number of process studies have been carried out using the LEM, including those within the GASS framework.
 Examples include the modelling of: